antiface/Documentation/METHODS/GeneralWorkflow/WorkspaceManagement/README.md

 06:28 2026-05-07

-2026-05-06 21:55:19

-- ALL THE PROJECTS ARE THE SAME ANYWAY;
-- I JUST WAS OSCILLATING FOR ONE OF MY "15-MINUTE WORKDAYS" or "WORK SESSIONS" FROM TWO SEPARATE GEMINI TABS, ONE TAB FOR SENDING AN EMAIL TO MYSELF, BUT I WORKED ON THE TWO GEMINI TABS IN CONJUNCTION WITH A DOCUMENT I WAS CREATING OF THE CHAT I HAD JUST HAD WITH THE AI;
-- THEN I WAS ALSO TRYING TO FIND A REFERENCE IN MY ARCHIVES OF THE CONCEPT OF "DELTA-WORKSPACE" AND "HISTORIOTOPIA" ORIGINALLY FROM A GITHUB REPOSITORY README.MD FILE, BUT WHICH I WAS SEARCHING TRYING TO FIND IN ANOTHER INSTANCE WHERE I HAD POSTED THE SAME CONTENT BUT IN A MEDIUM ARTICLE;
-- I KEEP SWITCHING FROM THING TO THING, "TAB-TO-TAB", "TAB-TO-EDITOR", IT'S THE TRANSLATIONS AND TRANSITIONS FROM ONE TO THE OTHER;
-- I WAS ALSO IN THE PROCESS OF PLANNING TO SEND AN EMAIL TO MYSELF WITH COPIES OF DOCUMENTS I HAD BEEN WORKING ON ONE OF MY COMPUTERS, THE UBUNTU MACHINE;
-- THEN I'M ALREADY PLANNING RETRIEVING THE DOCUMENTS IN MY EMAIL ON MY WINDOWS LAPTOP, AFTER WHICH I WAS GOING TO PRINT OUT A DOZEN PAGES ON THAT COMPUTER;
-- THEN I WAS PLANNING ON GOING TO READ THE DOCUMENTS AT THE KITCHEN TABLE;
-- EXCEPT I'M FOLLOWING A RANDOM, NONLINEAR TRAJECTORY/PATH THROUGH THE WORKSPACE;
-- I GO FROM WORKSPACE TO WORKSPACE, FROM DEVICE TO DEVICE, MEDIA TO MEDIA, ALWAYS IN "TRANSITION / INTERVAL / CONTACT";
-- THERE WAS MORE TO IT BUT THAT'S IT FOR NOW, THIS HAS BEEN A DATA LOG, A SNAPSHOT OF THE WORKSPACE AS IT WAS IN THE PREVIOUS HOUR OR SO;
-- TRANSITION / INTERVAL / CONTACT;
-- "CONSCIENCE / VALUE / MOTIVE";
+*Previously in the workspace... around 10PM last night...*

+__*All the projects are the same anyway...*__

+- I just was oscillating for one of my "15-minute workdays" or "work sessions" from two separate Gemini tabs, one tab for sending an email to myself, but I worked on the two Gemini tabs in conjunction with a document I was creating of the chat I had just had with the AI;
+- Then I was also trying to find a reference in my archives of the concept of "delta-workspace" and "historiotopia" originally from a GitHub repository readme.md file, but which I was searching trying to find in another instance where I had posted the same content but in a Medium article;
+- I keep switching from thing to thing, "tab-to-tab", "tab-to-editor", it's the translations and transitions from one to the other;
+- I was also in the process of planning to send an email to myself with copies of documents I had been working on one of my computers, the Ubuntu machine;
+- Then I'm already planning retrieving the documents in my email on my Windows laptop, after which I was going to print out a dozen pages on that computer;
+- Then I was planning on going to read the documents at the kitchen table;
+- Except I'm following a random, nonlinear trajectory/path through the workspace;
+- I go from window to window, from device to device, media to media, always in "transition / interval / contact";
+- There was more to it but that's it for now, this has been a data log, a snapshot of the workspace as it was in the previous hour or so;

 May 07, 2026 / 05h30

 - Then early this morning, at one point I was reading and writing in bed, unable to fall asleep.
 I ended up going out for a smoke and had a coffee.
 I had a friendly encounter with a skunk.
 - I spent time planning the first part of my day.
 Before that, I looked and leafed through my personal library and took out a half-dozen nooks I need to resd or reread and put them on the kitchen table.
 I plan to go through them today and read and reread them over coming days.
 - References to specific works I have studied previously pop up in my mind at random times over the course of the day.
 I am more and more in the default mode, wandering like a vagabond,
 - Before all of this, I was working at one of my two computer stations doing deep research and taking notes.
-I also wrote logs in one of my GitHub repositories on WORKSPACEMANAGEMENT.
+I also wrote logs in one of my GitHub repositories on __*WORKSPACE MANAGEMENT*__.
 I wrote about it above, going from "tab-to-tab", "app-to-app" transitions, continually, etc.
 - I reckon people will think I'm too systematic in my appriach.
 Systematicity seems to scare people, even those who make a living researching and/or teaching complexity and writing books on the subject.
 No one wants to LIVE in complexity.
 - Complexity of experience can be very taxing, is a burden, it has many costs.
-People who specialize in doing hours of DEEP WORK every day work hard at building up complex structures in their minds, but behaviorally they are quite simple: they stand at a standing desk for 3-4 hours at a time or less.
+People who specialize in doing hours of __*DEEP WORK*__ every day work hard at building up complex structures in their minds, but behaviorally they are quite simple: they stand at a standing desk for 3-4 hours at a time or less.
 They do not LIVE complexity (they actually try to avoid it, I would say.
 - Peculiarities of my mental condition make sustaining any level of concentration and attention nearly impossible.
 That's partly why I mosy my way around the workspace, wandering semi-aimlessly.
 - The thing with trying to maximize compkexity in thought - inching towards that proverbial "ceiling of abstraction" (and systematic analysis) - is that in any given hour more or less, or every 15 minutes or less, the complex, multifaceted and multi-layered model you are building will suddenly collapse right in front of your eyes like a house of cards or a castle made of sand (and there is no remedy... except accepting one's date and quickly going back to work.
 - Whiie I was having a coffee and cigarette on the balcony earlier (which is one of the 5 work states or "substations", if you will), I took notes and made a field recording of the ambient sound with the early birds.
 - Yesterday was very oroductive, as I achieved a significant boost in efficiency across the "global workspace".
 As I said, I operate with 5 unique locations in The Historiotheque where I can do my work.
-- Like I do with many domains and disciplines, I work across media, "intermedially", moving from "medium-to-medium", "device-to-device", etc. This "complexities work across the workspace, where a kind of 3D or 4D surface is oscillating, is changing shape and configuration over time.
+- Like I do with many domains and disciplines, I work across media, __*"intermedially"*__ (see: *Strategic Intermedia Arts*), moving from "medium-to-medium", "device-to-device", etc. This "complexities work across the workspace, where a kind of 3D or 4D surface is oscillating, is changing shape and configuration over time.
 - This is partly how I build up complexity in the workspace, via the implementation of randomized, dynamic task assignment algorithms (see: Ref.
 THE NOISE IN ]THE WORKSPACE PROJECT PROGRESS REPORT](https://medium.com/design-science/the-noise-in-the-workspace-project-progress-report-6773257fff9a).
 The complexity build up, then comes tumbling down.
 I call it "BABEL UP/BABEL DOWN", like in the Biblical story (see:  Ref.
 [THE TOWER OF INCOMPLETENESS AND INCOMPREHESION](https://medium.com/the-painters-almanach/the-tower-of-incompleteness-and-incomprehension-bc804a449845).
-- It is contest against time and space and is largely an effect of combinations of movememts or "switches", if you will, from station-to-sration, different orderings between tasks, sequences/sequencing.
+- It is contest against time and space and is largely an effect of combinations of movememts or __*"switches"*__, if you will, from station-to-sration, different orderings between tasks, sequences/sequencing.
 Call it combinatorial complexity of rapidly cycling, discrete work sessions.
 - Constraints are numerous, are aplenty.
 But complete and total collapse of the previously growing models and schemas is just around the corner.
-Call them "interruptions in the workflow"  or "discontinuities".
+Call them __*"interruptions in the workflow"*__  or "discontinuities".
 There's no escaping it.
 Life means death.
 Every process that is spawned will eventually be "killed", as death or the ultimate end-state is already implied in its very definition.
 - Do not become despondent and worry!
 This is the natural order of things.
 To be continued...

 - - - - - - - - -